Zitzeronion/Swalbe.jl/docs/src/tutorials.md

 Swalbe.equilibrium!(ftemp, height, velx, vely, vsq)
 # Empty list to measure the total mass over time
 mass = []
+# Try it with a pressure gradient, will the result be the same?
+pressure_gradient = false
 # Start of the lattice Boltzmann time loop
 for t in 1:sys.Tmax
     # Fill the list